An Example of a Bookkeeping Entry of Buying on Credit

-They are short-term debt for items such as office supplies.
+They are short-term debt for items such as office supplies, taxes payable, and short-term loans.
 Once they are used by the business, they are shown as an expense.

 Here are the bookkeeping transactions you use for accounts payable.
 You make this entry in the cash disbursements journal, the cash journal, and the expense journal.
-The scenario is that a company buys $250 in office supplies and uses its store credit to pay for them.
-Then, at a later time, the company uses $100 in the office supplies and has to expense it.
+The scenario is that a company buys $250 worth of office supplies and uses its store credit to pay for them.
+Then, at a later time, the company uses $100 of the office supplies and, as a result, must expense it.

 Relationships With Suppliers

-Suppliers or vendors are the businesses from whom companies get their inventory and other supplies.
-It is crucial that business operations maintain good relationships with their suppliers.
+Suppliers or vendors are the businesses from which companies get their inventory and other supplies for operations.
+Therefore, it is crucial that businesses maintain good relationships with their suppliers.

 Accounts Payable and Their Effect on Profitability

-If you have a set of best practices in accounts payable management and you follow them, accounts payable can have quite a positive impact on your company's profitability.
-First, the company has to pay its bills on time.
-While this is a simple best practice, nothing else will work if you don't do this.
+If you follow a set of best practices in accounts payable management, accounts payable can have quite a positive impact on your company's profitability.
+First and most importantly, the company must pay its bills on time.
+Generally, nothing else will work if this is missing.

 Second, if you pay your bills on time, you can elicit trust between you and your suppliers in spite of how many suppliers you have.